Balance is important in every area of our lives, but for our dogs it’s probably most critical in their nutrition.

 Yes!
-Like humans, dogs have different dietary needs depending on their life stage.
+Like humans, dogs have different nutritional needs depending on their life stage.
 Puppies, and lactating and pregnant females in particular, need plenty of calcium and magnesium for bone health and growth; older animals typically need fewer minerals to avoid kidney damage.

 Because of these different requirements, “be sure to always buy pet food that’s specifically balanced for the life stage of your pet,” says Dr. Marshall.

 If your dog has one of a number of diseases, such as arthritis or renal disease, his problems could worsen if you feed him an incorrectly balanced food.
 To avoid problems, there are foods that are especially designed for these issues, which dogs can eat indefinitely.